Fidelisesq/Serverless-Image-Resizer/README.md

 ### Frontend - Hosting, Cloudfront + Custom Domain

-The frontend is hosted in an S3 bucket with a CloudFront distribution in front of it.
-I used Route53 customain domain, which route traffic to cloudfront.
+The frontend is hosted in an S3 bucket with a CloudFront distribution to serve it globally.
+I used Route53 custom domain, which route traffic to cloudfront.

 I defined grouped resize sizes dynamically in JavaScript: